 ESG AND DIVERSITY AND INCLUSION

+ESG STEERING COMMITTEE.

-- ESG Steering Committee.
-The Company has established an ESG Steering Committee that is responsible for advancing the Company's governance, sustainability and diversity and inclusion programs, with the Nominating and Corporate Governance Committee exercising oversight of the Committee. - · Training.
-We provide regular training to our directors, officers and employees on diversity and inclusion.
+The Company has established an ESG Steering Committee that is responsible for advancing the Company's governance, sustainability and diversity and inclusion programs, with the Nominating and Corporate Governance Committee exercising oversight of the Committee.